 Hostaria Dino e Toni

-€ – €€ | Casual | Outdoor Seating | Kids | 👣 from the Vatican Museums
+€ – €€ | Casual | Outdoor Seating | Kids | Steps From The Vatican Museums

 Named after the two owners who’ve been best friends since childhood, the atmosphere is relaxed.
-With paper table cloths and table wine by the carafe, the slapstick-style service from the two restaurant owners is like a scene from a classic Italian film.
+With paper table cloths and table wine by the carafe, the slapstick-style service from the owners is like a scene from a classic Italian film.

-€€€€ | Fine Dining | Breathtaking Views
+€€€€ | Fine Dining | 3 Michelin Stars | Breathtaking Views

 200 Gradi (due cento gradi)

-€ | Sandwich/Lunch | Some Outdoor Seating | Kids |👣 from the Vatican Museums
+€ | Sandwich/Lunch | Some Outdoor Seating | Kids | Steps From The Vatican Museums

 This is your go-to quick lunch after a Vatican tour.
 Done.
-Despite that it’s located right across from the Vatican, this place is no tourist trap.
+Despite its location right across from the Vatican, this place is no tourist trap.
 In fact, locals love it.

 The menu is written all over the wall on the left as you walk in.
 They make your panino in front of you with local ingredients like salami, truffle, and ricotta.
-They also have healthy vegetarian and vegan selections for non-meat eaters.
+They also have healthy vegetarian and vegan options for non-meat eaters.

 Pompi Tiramisù (Coffee)

-€ | Take Away Dessert & Cafe | 👣 from the Vatican Museums
+€ | Take Away Dessert and Cafe | Steps From the Vatican Museums

-€ | Market/Lunch | Kids | 👣 from the Vatican Museums
+€ | Market/Lunch | Kids | Steps From The Vatican Museums

 Bar Giulio Cesare

-€ | Cafè & Cornetto Take Away
+€ | Café and Cornetto Take Away

-I, Sean from Youtube, used to live above this little bar and really looked forward to breakfast.
-It is in between the Vatican Museums and Ottaviano metro station so it is the perfect place to get a quick coffee, fresh orange juice, and cornetto crema di riso takeaway.
-Probably cost you 5€ total.
+I used to live above this little bar and really looked forward to breakfast.
+It is in between the Vatican Museums and Ottaviano metro station, so it’s the perfect place to get a quick coffee, fresh orange juice, and cornetto crema di riso takeaway.
+It’ll probably cost you €5 total.

-Need to Know About Dining in Rome
+Tips for Dining in Rome